Operating Capability

 Billing Operations

 Billing is a production process, and like any production process it fails on volume, hand-offs, and unmeasured queues.
 Aava runs billing as an operation: defined work queues, daily production standards, first-pass quality measurement, and clear ownership for every claim from creation to resolution.
 Whether the team is internal, outsourced, or hybrid, we install the controls and supervision that keep work moving and make the backlog visible before it becomes a cash problem.
-The result is predictable claim flow and a billing function management can actually inspect.
+The objective is a visible, governed claim flow that management can inspect.

 Revenue Integrity and Charge Capture

-The costliest revenue losses never appear on a denial report, because the charge was never created.
+Revenue loss can begin before a denial exists, including through incomplete intake, authorization, documentation, or charge-capture workflows.
 Aava reconciles what was clinically delivered against what was billed — census to claims, schedules to encounters, orders to charges — to find where services silently escape the billing system.
 We then fix the capture points: charge triggers in the EHR, reconciliation controls, and clear responsibility for closing each day's revenue.
-Charge capture becomes a controlled process with an audit trail, and the organization stops donating delivered care to its payers.
+Charge capture becomes a controlled process with an audit trail, reducing the risk that delivered care goes unbilled.

 Coding and Documentation Alignment